FujiNetWIFI/fujinet-firmware/README_wifi.md

 This is disabled by default, and will reset to disabled on CONFIG reset (Power ON + B button)

-In the WiFi UI configuration is an option to enable wifi passphrase encryptiong.
+In the WiFi UI configuration is an option to enable wifi passphrase encryption.

 The option will enable/disable wifi passphrase encryption with a key unique to the FUJINET device and offers protection from observation of passphrases in INI files.